Skip to main content

 In a snapshot

-At the end of the First World War, in 1918 and 1919, the ‘Spanish flu’ pandemic killed more than 30 million people worldwide.
+At the end of the First World War, in 1918 and 1919, an influenza pandemic killed an estimated 50 million people worldwide.

 As an island, Australia was able to quarantine people when they arrived by sea.
-All the same, about 15,000 Australians died of the flu in 1919.
+All the same, up to 15,000 Australians died of the flu in 1919.

-Cover of the Australian Town and Country Journal during the Spanish flu pandemic
+Cover of the Australian Town and Country Journal during the flu pandemic

 Findout icon Can you find out?

-3. Which groups of people suffered from Spanish flu in Australia in particular?
+3. Which groups of people suffered from flu in Australia in particular?

-Scientists do not know where Spanish flu came from.
+Scientists do not know where this strain of flu came from.
 But like all types of influenza, it was very contagious and the virus which caused it could mutate quickly.

 The disease spread quickly in Europe because of the war.
 Soldiers were crowded and lived in poor conditions.
 Military hospitals became virus hotspots.
 Civilians had also been badly affected by the war.

-Widespread international travel by sea helped spread the flu to every continent, especially as soldiers returned from the war in Europe.
-One estimate is that about 500 million people — a third of the world’s population at the time — caught Spanish flu.
+Widespread international travel by sea helped spread the flu to every continent, especially as soldiers returned from the war.
+One estimate is that about 500 million people – a third of the world’s population at the time – caught flu in 191819

-Two women wearing face scarves sitting on a park bench during the Spanish flu pandemic, 1918
+A black and white photograph of two women wearing face scarves sitting on a park bench outside.

-We will never know how many people died of Spanish flu.
-Estimates today generally range between 30 and 50 million.
+We will never know how many people died of flu in 191819 but estimates today are around 50 million.
 We do not have good data for many parts of the world.
-It is also complicated because many of those who had the flu and died were wounded or had other diseases, or were suffering from malnutrition.
+It is also complicated because many of those who had the flu and died were wounded or had other diseases or were suffering from malnutrition.
 Death rates were highest in parts of Asia and Africa.

 Usually flu is most dangerous for very young children and old people.
-But the second and third waves of Spanish flu killed large numbers of healthy young adults.
-Many people died because the flu (caused by a virus) developed into bacterial pneumonia.
+But the second and third waves of this flu killed large numbers of healthy young adults.
+Many people died because the flu developed into bacterial pneumonia.

 Australia was lucky because it is an island.
 From October 1918 the Australian Quarantine Service checked all ships arriving in Australia.
 People with suspected flu had to stay in quarantine.